Ipstenu/dreamobjects/readme.txt

 XXX by Ipstenu

 * Changed SDK to newest version: 2.6.10 (<a href="http://blogs.aws.amazon.com/php/post/TxDRVCHQYZSNN7/Release-AWS-SDK-for-PHP-Version-2-6-10">official release notes</a>)
+* Many code concepts learned from <a href="https://wordpress.org/plugins/amazon-web-services/">Amazon Web Services</a>.
-* Added support for ZipArchive, with graceful fallback to PclZip if needed
+* Added support for ZipArchive, with graceful fallback to PclZip if needed, to fix Windows unzip issues
 * `/cache/` folder is not backed up anymore
 * Backs up `wp-config.php` sometimes... (if you put it in a weird place, I'm not responsible)
 * Backup ignores `wp-content` if it's nearly 2G (blame PHP, not me!)